Abdul Hamid (soldier): Battle of Asal Uttar

 Their battalion was attacked by Pakistani Sabre jets at 9:00 am on 9 September, with mass casualties.
 The Pakistanis made armoured attacks at 9:30, 11:30 am and 2:30 pm.
 By the evening, Hamid had knocked out four tanks.
-The battalion destroyed a total of 13 tanks, and many were abandoned.
-The Indians withdrew a squadron of Sherman tanks, which were ineffective against the US built Pakistani Patton tanks.
+The Pakistani battalion destroyed a total of 13 tanks, and many of which they eventually abandoned during the battle.
+The Indians too withdrew a squadron of Sherman tanks, which were ineffective against the US built Pakistani Patton tanks.
 Centurion tanks were also withdrawn to deploy them in a position more suitable for a tank battle.
 As a result, the 4 Grenadiers were left with only RCL guns and mines.

 On 10 September at about 8:00 am the first wave of three tanks, one leading and the other two following at a 200 yd distance, arrived.
 Hamid knocked out another tank with his RCL gun.
 The Pakistanis attacked again with increased artillery support at 9:00 am, and Hamid destroyed another tank.
 Since his open jeep was vulnerable to the shelling, he moved to another position and ordered his men to take cover.
 Hamid and a Pakistani tank soon spotted each other.
 Alone and unable to change his position, he fired at the tank as it fired at him and he was killed instantly.
 The battalion suppressed further attacks by the Pakistanis, and the battle was a decisive Indian victory.